lbryio/lbry.tech/content/resources/repository-standards.md

 * If there are operating system specific instructions, these should be broken out into separate headings for each operating system.
 * It is okay to assume Linux and Unix are "first class citizens".
 While we want to support all OSes, Windows instructions and considerations can be secondary.
 * Include a step that explains how to verify you are running from source directly.
+* It is okay to point to a INSTALL.md file if the installation steps are relatively lenghty, which should reside in the root folder.

 ### Contributing